 Immersive Learning combines VR, learning science, data, and design

-Across the HR and learning world, expectations are changing from “more content” to “more strategy” – a dramatic shift enabled by the growing capability to elevate and measure workforce performance through Immersive Learning.
-Some of the largest companies are already making strategic staffing decisions leveraging immersive data from VR during hiring, onboarding, ongoing training, and upskilling.
+Across the HR and learning world, expectations are changing from “more content” to “more strategy” – a dramatic shift enabled by the growing capability to elevate and measure workforce performance through Immersive Learning in VR.
+Some of the largest companies are already making strategic staffing decisions leveraging immersive data from immersive training environments during hiring, onboarding, ongoing training, and upskilling.

-With a proper understanding of Immersive Learning and its four necessary pillars, you can now begin to explore the top use cases and strategy for implementing at scale.
+With a proper understanding of Immersive Learning, VR, and its four necessary pillars, you can now begin to explore the top use cases and strategy for implementing at scale.